 That is faster than your Keurig.
-That is crazy fast, and now you know and like him, so what about trust.
+That is crazy fast, and now you know and like him, so what about trust?

-Yea, but Harrison, I don't have a product I can make a guarantee as billy can.
+"Yea, but Harrison, I don't have a product I can make a guarantee as Billy can."

-They don't know what cars other people have and they can't trust them but if they get good at knowing someone and like the game enough to get good trust isn't as important.
+They don't know what cars other people have and they can't trust them.
+But if they get good at knowing someone and like the game enough to get good, trust isn't as important.

 Make sure you get as much exposure as you possibly can.